UK police arrest murder suspect after three bodies found on Nottingham streets | Entertainment

 British police said a man had been arrested on suspicion of murder after three people were found dead on the street in the central English city of Nottingham on Tuesday and three were injured after an attempt to run them over with a van.
 Detectives said they had an open mind about the motive for the linked incidents, which began just after 4 a.m.
 (0300 GMT), and added that counter-terrorism officers were working on the investigation, although they said this was normal.

-Two of the those killed were students from one of the city's universities.
+Two of those killed were students from one of the city's universities.
 A 31-year-old man has been arrested on suspicion of murder and detectives said they were not looking for anyone else.
-The major operation, which led to many roads across Nottingham being closed, began after police were called to a report of two people being killed on a road in the city centre.
+The major operation, which led to many roads across Nottingham being closed, began after police were called to a report of two people being stabbed and left unresponsive on a road in the city centre.
+Both were 19 years old.

 Officers were then alerted to another incident not far away where someone driving a van had tried to run over three people, leaving one man in a critical condition in hospital while the other two suffered minor injuries.
-Another man was then found dead shortly afterwards on a road about two miles from the first incident.
+Another man in his fifties was then found dead from knife injuries shortly afterwards on a road about two miles from the first incident.
+Police said they believed the suspect had stolen this man's van, which was used to injure the three people.

 "We are keeping an open mind as we investigate the circumstances surrounding these incidents and are working alongside Counter Terrorism Policing to establish the facts – as we would normally do in these types of circumstances," Chief Constable Kate Meynell said.
 "We are at the early stages of the investigation and need to determine the motives behind these attacks and will keep the public updated as soon as we are able to say more."